greghendershott/racket-mode/README.md

 - Compatible with Emacs **24.2+**.
-(With earlier versions of Emacs, font-lock will incorrectly highlight portions of things, e.g. the "min" in "aluminum" will be highlighted as the Racket keyword `min`.
+(With earlier versions of Emacs, font-lock will incorrectly highlight portions of things, e.g. the "min" in "aluminum" will be highlighted as the Racket keyword `min`.)

 ## Caveats

+- If you've used other Lisps and Schemes before, you may prefer [Geiser], which is very sophisticated.

+    > NOTE: I have a `minor-mode` branch that implements a Minor mode
+    > to add some features alongside Geiser, as opposed to a
+    > stand-alone Major mode.
+But I'm not using it day-to-day.
+My
+    > gripe is not so much with Geiser -- which, again, is wondeful --
+    > but with the Racket `enter!` evaluation model that Geiser uses.

-This is alpha quality, i.e. version 0.1.
+- This is alpha quality, i.e. version 0.1.
 My total experience writing Emacs modes consists of writing this mode.

+- Someone else proposed adding this to MELPA.
+Although I didn't object, and I've accepted pull requests to facilitate that, I wasn't seeking to promote it that way.

-Pull requests from smarter/wiser people are welcome.
+- Pull requests from smarter/wiser people are welcome.

-Please report issues [here][issues].
+- Please report issues [here][issues].

 ## Features

 See the `Racket` menu.
-Most of the commands should be obvious.
+Most of the commands should be self-explanatory.
 (If not, [report it][issues] and I'll improve the documentation.)

-One cluster of features is based on the idea of Emacs buttons in the `*racket*` buffer, plus a command to activate the last such button:
+A few notes:

+- Assume you have `foo.rkt` as your current buffer.
+The **racket-run**
+  <kbd>F5</kbd> command evaluates `foo.rkt`.
+After which, you can use
+  the REPL in the `*racket*` buffer to inspect or experiment with the result.
+However if you use <kbd>F5</kbd> again, `foo.rkt` is evaluated from scratch -- the custodian releases resources like threads and the evaluation environment is reset to the contents of `foo.rkt`.
+In other words, like DrRacket, this provides the predictability of a "static" baseline, plus some interactive exploration.

+- **racket-test** <kbd>C-F5</kbd> runs the `test` submodule (consisting of one or more `(module+ test ...)` forms in the current buffer).

-- When `*racket*` buffer output includes text describing a file and location, the text is automatically "linkified" -- turned into an Emacs button.
-When clicked, the button opens the file at the position.
+- Various `*racket*` buffer output describing a file and position is automatically "linkified".
+To visit the file at the position, click or use a [Compilation mode command] such as <kbd>C-x \`<kbd> (next error).
 Examples of such text include:

     - Racket error messages.
     - `rackunit` test failure location messages.
     - prints of `#<path>` objects.
     - output from the **racket-find-definition** command (see below).

-- The command **racket-press-last-button** <kbd>C-c C-l</kbd> clicks
-  the last button in the `*racket*` buffer, with the action taking place in the current window.
-For example if you type <kbd>F5</kbd>
-  and there is an error, you can press <kbd>C-c C-l</kbd> to go to the location of the error.

 - **racket-find-definition** <kbd>C-c C-d</kbd> tries to find the
   definition of the symbol at point (or with a prefix, <kbd>C-u C-c C-d</kbd>, as prompted).
-If found, it displays the file/location and function signature to the `*racket*` buffer.
-You can then use **racket-press-last-button** <kbd>C-c C-l</kbd> to go to the location of the definition.
+If found, it displays the file/location and function signature in the `*racket*` buffer.
+You can then use a [Compilation mode command] such as <kbd>C-x \`<kbd> to visit the definition.

+    > **NOTE**: Racket doesn't provide anything like MIT Scheme's `pp`
+    > or `pa` commands.
+This is something we hack ourselves -- see
+    > defn.rkt -- and it's not perfect.
+    >
-  > **NOTE**: This can only find symbols that are defined in the
+    > This only finds symbols are defined in...
+    >
-  > current namespace.
-So you may need to type <kbd>F5</kbd> to
+    > 1. The current namespace.
+(Use <kbd>F5</kbd> to **Run** the
-  > **Run** the current buffer, before this will work.
+    > current buffer, first.)
+    >
+    > 2. Modules other than Racket `#%kernel`.

-- **racket-help** <kbd>C-c C-h</kbd> uses `racket/help` to find the
+- **racket-help** <kbd>C-c C-h</kbd> uses [`racket/help`] for the symbol
-  symbol at point (or with a prefix, <kbd>C-u C-c C-h</kbd> as prompted).
-If found, a web browser opens.
+  at point (or with a prefix, <kbd>C-u C-c C-h</kbd> as prompted).

-- Errors are now displayed with context ("stack") information, and each file location in the "stack" is a navigable button (in case you want to jump to that location).
-The context is displayed in "reverse" order and the immediate error location is last, at the bottom.
-This is easier to parse visually, IMHO.
-Furthermore, it makes it work well with <kbd>C-c C-l</kbd>, because the immediate error will be the last button.

 ## Background/Motivation

-I started this project accidentally, while trying to figure out a font-lock issue with Quack under Emacs 24.2.
+I started this project accidentally, while trying to figure out a font-lock issue with [Quack] under Emacs 24.2.

 Knowing nothing about how to make a mode in Emacs, I tried to isolate the problem by making a simple major mode, then adding things until it